sakshi-shitole/Landing_Page_zomato/README.md

 # zomato landing page
-this is a basic web development project
+this is a basic web development projects